OmidGhadami95/homepage/README.md

     <div style="display: flex; justify-content: space-between; align-items: flex-start;">
       <div style="flex: 1;">
         <strong> ■	Transport Mode Detection using smartphone sensors (Accelerometer, Gyroscope, GPS) </strong>
-        <br> -	A comprehensive analysis of the GeoLife and SHL datasets, including loading data, visualizing, outlier detection, etc. In addition, I read state-of-the-art articles for this task at that time and only a little part of this work is in <a href="https://github.com/OmidGhadami95/Geolife-OutlierDetection-TMD"> <strong> this link </strong></a>.
+        <br>	A comprehensive analysis of the GeoLife and SHL datasets, including loading data, visualizing, outlier detection, etc. In addition, I read state-of-the-art articles for this task at that time and only a little part of this research is in <a href="https://github.com/OmidGhadami95/Geolife-OutlierDetection-TMD"> <strong> this link </strong></a>.
       </div>
       <div>
-        <strong>2022 - 2023</strong>
+        <strong>2022</strong>
       </div>
     </div>
   </li>